el-mapache/preload/README.md

     }

-To instantiate just call .preload() on any jQuery wrapped DOM node.
+To instantiate, call .preload() on any jQuery wrapped DOM node.
 For example, given the following HTML:

     <div id='gallery'>